 Steamed Jasmine rice:

-⋅ Rinse the rice well, add to a pot with cold water with a dash of salt and bring to a boil.
+Rinse the rice well and add to a pot with cold water with a dash of salt.
+Bring to a boil.

-⋅ If your pot isn’t fully air tight; seal the lid with a small towel between the lid and the pan to keep the steam inside the pan.
+If your pot isn’t fully air tight, seal the lid with a small towel between the lid and the pan to keep the steam inside.

-⋅ Let the pot sit with the lid still on for an additional 5 minutes
+Let the pot sit with the lid on for another 5 minutes

-⋅ Remove the lid and air fork the rice, by turning the rice a little bit to air it.
+Remove the lid and air fork the rice, by turning the rice a little bit around.

-Serve the vegan Massaman curry with rice and fresh coriander.
+Serve the vegan Massaman curry with sweet potatoes with rice and fresh coriander.
 A handful of roasted peanuts is optional.

-The perfect dessert to go with this Thai classic is this homemade Thai coconut ice-cream.
+The perfect dessert to go with this Thai classic is homemade Thai coconut ice cream.